SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

     ![Image](../figures/locust_page.png){ width="600" }
     </figure>

-    you can here define the number of users you want to simulate and how many users you want to spawn per second.
+    You can here define the number of users you want to simulate and how many users you want to spawn per second.
     Finally, you can define which endpoint you want to test.
-When you are ready you can press the `Start`.
+When you are ready you can press `Start`.

     Afterward, you should see the results of the test in the web browser.
 Answer the following questions: